 Hold the bowl of the glass in your hand to gently warm the liquid, before sniffing from above the rim of the glass.
 Then, take small sips of brandy, allowing it to roll around your mouth before swallowing.
 High quality brandies and cognacs can be sipped neat and are best enjoyed that way, while a value brandy is the perfect accompaniment to classic cocktails like the Sidecar.

 Some people choose to heat their brandy slightly with a candle, by holding the bowl of the glass above a small candle for a moment or two.
 However, it’s easy to overheat the liquid this way, exposing the harsh alcohol fumes.

 In comparison to many other spirits, brandy doesn’t go off.
 An unopened bottle can keep indefinitely as long as it’s stored properly: a tightly sealed container, away from heat or light.

 And even once it’s been opened, a good bottle of brandy needn’t be finished quickly.
 The bottle can still be stored indefinitely, resulting in only a few subtle changes to the flavour of the liquid.
 The high alcohol content of brandy means that it will remain safe to consume for some time, making it an ideal spirit to invest in.

 The best brandy-based cocktails

 Cognac was a traditional staple cocktail ingredient and the craft cocktail industry is seeing a recent resurgence for the spirit.
-That means a good bottle of brandy or Cognac is an important purchase for your bar cart in 2020.
+That means a good bottle of brandy or Cognac is an important purchase for your bar cart.